Sudden Cardiac Death

 Why is this important?

-At least 800 sudden cardiac deaths occur annually in the UK in people under 35 years of age.
-Determining the underlying nature of the genetic heart disease is important for identifying other family members at risk and preventing further sudden deaths in other family members.
-The pathway will aim to include all those who die unexpectedly between the age of 1 and 60, where an inherited cardiac cause is thought to be likely.
+At least 800 sudden cardiac deaths (SCDs) occur annually in the UK in people under 35 years of age.
+Where the cause is genetic or ‘inherited’, determining the underlying nature of the genetic heart disease is important for identifying other family members at risk and preventing further sudden deaths in other family members.
+The pathway will aim to include all those who die unexpectedly between the age of 1 and 60, where an inherited cardiac condition (ICC) is thought to be likely.

 Progress & next steps